 By Melanie Wiener and Melody Schor

-If you need assistance in applying for these loans please contact Melanie I. Wiener, Esq.
+If you need assistance with any aspect of the PPP loan program, including applying for a PPP Loan, applying for loan forgiveness, or questions with regard to the proper use of the funds, please contact Melanie I. Wiener, Esq.
 MWiener@abramslaw.com or Melody Schor, Esq.
 MSchor@abramslaw.com to schedule a consultation with one of our attorneys who is ready to assist you through this difficult time.